-- We evaluated the directors' going concern assessment, which covered a period of twelve months when the financial statements are authorised for issue.
+- We evaluated the directors' going concern assessment, which covered a period of twelve months from the date of approval of the Financial Statements.
 This assessment included their evaluation of future profitability, regulatory capital, liquidity and funding positions.
 In addition, we assessed these positions considering management's stress tests which included consideration of principal and emerging risks.
-The Company's risk profile was considered including credit risk, compliance and operational risk; - We confirmed our understanding of management's going concern assessment process and challenged management on the inclusion of key factors in their assessment; - We considered the Company's operational resilience and their response to the heighted market volatility resulting from the Russia/Ukraine conflict had on its business operations, including the operations of its service providers and the dependencies of the Company to Nomura Holdings Inc., and to Nomura Europe Holdings plc group; - We obtained and reviewed the documentation related to the expectation and ability of the ultimate parent Company, Nomura Holdings Inc., to continue to provide financial and operational support to the Company;
+The Company's risk profile was considered including credit risk, compliance and operational risk - In conjunction with our walkthrough of the Company's financial close process, we confirmed our understanding of management's going concern assessment process and challenged management on the inclusion of key factors in their assessment. - We considered the Company's operational resilience under current uncertain geopolitical and economic outlook including the operations of its service providers and the dependencies of the Company to Nomura Holdings Inc., and to Nomura Europe Holdings plc group. - We obtained and reviewed the documentation related to the expectation and ability of the ultimate parent Company, Nomura Holdings Inc., to continue to provide financial and operational support to the Company.